C. V. Wedgwood: Career

 Of William the Silent (1944), Rowse wrote that she "displayed not only a mastery of research but maturity of judgement, with a literary capacity not common in academic writing.
 She wrote indeed to be read, and not surprisingly the book began for her a long procession of prizes and honours..."
 The New York Times singled it out as a landmark: "Miracles do happen.
 A generation ago the young English woman historian was often tethered to a dry theme until she had nibbled it bald.
 Today she dares much more to select a major subject", and praised her scholarship for balancing complex details with human drama: "Miss Wedgwood has not faltered before the intricacy or magnitude of this checkered struggle, and hers is a glowing, substantial, ingeniously organized book."

 Thirty years after she published a biography of Thomas Wentworth, Earl of Strafford, she published a much-revised version that was considerably more critical of her subject.
 In the earlier version she called him a "sincere, brave and able man".
 After using a collection of his family's papers that had not previously been available, she deemed him greedy and unscrupulous.

 She was well regarded in academic circles and her books were widely read.
 She was also successful as a lecturer and broadcaster.
-In 1953 the BBC invited her to present her impressions of the coronation of Queen Elizabeth II.
+In 1953 the BBC invited her to present her impressions of the coronation of Elizabeth II.
 She was a tutor at Somerville College, Oxford, and she was a Special Lecturer at University College London from 1962 to 1991.
 According to The Economist, she "had a novelist's talent for entering into the character of the giants of history."
 She published using her initials C.V. as a nom de plume to disguise her gender, aware of prejudice against women as serious historians.
 She wrote as well about the historian's responsibility to do more than analyse or describe.
 Rather than pose as a disinterested observer, she wrote: "Historians should always draw morals."
 She offered her own alternative to the neatness provided by theory: "[T]he whole value of the study of history is for me its delightful undermining of certainty, its cumulative insistence of the differences of point of view ... it is not lack of prejudice which makes for dull history, but lack of passion."